minmin-yuan/Football-Injury-Risk/README.md

   5. Click Create Web Service, Render will automatically build docker image, install dependencies from requirements.txt and start the Gunicorn server.
   6. After a minute or two, you’ll get a public URL like: https://netflix-churn-prediction.onrender.com
-- Service URL: https://netflix-churn-prediction.onrender.com/predict (already deployed and can be accessd)
+- Service URL: https://football-injury-risk.onrender.com/ (already deployed and can be accessd)
-- Access: Send HTTP POST requests with JSON payloads as shown above.
 - screenshots and record of Render deployment

 ## **📘 Conclusion**